emanuelaepure10/INSPIRE-timeline/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: If you have a feature request or an idea that you believe could improve our software, we would love to hear from you.
 title: ''
 labels: ''
 assignees: ''